Hyundai Pony: Second generation (1982)

 Introduced in January 1982, the Pony II was similar mechanically to the first-generation version, but was extensively restyled.
 Only the five-door Liftback and two-door pickup were offered.

-With the Pony II, export also began to the UK in the spring of 1982 – making it the first Korean car to be sold there.
+With the Pony II, exports also began to the UK in the spring of 1982 – making it the first South Korean car to be sold there.
 Initially, the Pony was positioned as a budget offering between Eastern Bloc brands (Lada, Skoda) and the lower echelons of established Japanese makes for sales, marking the beginning of a successful foray into this market by Korean carmakers.

-The Pony II was exported to Canada from 1983, where it was one of the least expensive vehicles on the market, and sales greatly exceeded expectations; initial projections for 1984 called for 5,000 sales, but the final total was 25,123, making it one of the top-selling vehicles in that country.
-The Pony became notorious for poor quality, but it was more refined and well-built than comparably-priced Eastern European imports, helping Hyundai gain a foothold in Canada.
-The Pony was sufficiently popular there that it was sold alongside the Excel until 1987 rather than being replaced by that vehicle as was done in some other markets.